OpenAD: Open-World Autonomous Driving Benchmark for 3D Object Detection: Introduction

 \section{Introduction}

-With the rapid development of autonomous driving systems, open-world perception has garnered significant and growing attention from the research community.
-Open-world perception endeavors to develop a model that exhibits robust performance across novel domains, diverse sensor configurations, and various corner case objects.
-The two most pivotal factors in open-world perception are domain generalization and open-vocabulary.

-Domain generalization refers to the performance of a model when confronted with new scenarios outside the training domain.
-It is a crucial issue that must be addressed to achieve Level 4 autonomous driving.
-Within autonomous driving 3D perception, the current methodologies~\cite{jiang2025bev,acuna2021towards} for evaluating scenario generalization entail training on a specific dataset and then transferring the trained model to a distinct dataset for subsequent testing.

-Open-vocabulary denotes the recognition capability of perception models toward semantic categories that are not present or unlabeled within the training domain.
-Open-vocabulary perception serves as the foundation for subsequent inference and planning in autonomous driving systems.
-For instance, determining whether an object is collidable, whether it might suddenly move, or whether it signifies that certain surrounding areas are not traversable, necessitates an accurate semantic description of the object in the first place.
+3D perception, which conforms to practical spatial definitions and physical laws, has become indispensable in autonomous driving systems.
+In the pursuit of advanced autonomous driving, the necessity for open-world capabilities has been recognized.
+The two most pivotal factors in open-world perception are domain generalization and being open ended. \textbf{Domain generalization} refers to the performance of a model when faced with new streets, regions or countries, as well as varied vehicle types.
+Within 3D perception for autonomous driving, existing methodologies~\cite{jiang2025bev,acuna2021towards} for evaluating scenario generalization entail training on a specific dataset and then transferring the trained model to a distinct dataset for subsequent testing. \textbf{Open-ended} denotes the capability to provide specific category descriptions for any common or uncommon instance.
+Open-ended perception is the foundation for subsequent inference and planning in autonomous driving systems.
+For instance, determining whether an object is collidable, whether it might suddenly move, or whether it signifies that certain areas are not traversable, necessitates an accurate semantic description of the object in the first place.

-Many works are proposed to address these two issues.
-However, researchers meet three challenges when developing open-world perception models.
+Many works have been proposed to address these two issues.
+However, numerous challenges remain when developing open-world perception models.
 The first challenge in 3D open-world perception for autonomous driving lies in the scarcity of evaluation benchmarks.
 Specifically, a unified benchmark for domain transfer evaluation is currently absent, and due to the varying formats of individual datasets, researchers must expend considerable effort on the engineering aspect of format alignment.
-Besides, the current 3D perception datasets possess a limited number of semantic categories, lacking effective evaluation for current open-vocabulary 3D perception models.
+In addition, current 3D perception datasets possess a limited number of common semantic categories, lacking an effective evaluation for open-ended 3D perception models.